apache/geode-native/examples/cpp/put-get-remove/README.md

        $ powershell.exe -File startserver.ps1

    For Windows Powershell:
        $ startserver.ps1

    For Bash:

        $ ./startserver.sh

-3. Execute `put-get-remove`, expect the following output:
+3. Execute `put-get-remove` expect the following output:

        Storing id and username in the region
        Getting the user info from the region